rashmirrajashekara/docs/README.md

    metadata->enclave_css.body.isv_svn show ISVSVN and so on
    ```

    These values can be used to cross verify against the ones in Key transfer policy.
-This command has the additional benefit of not needing to generate a quote and then parsing the values.
-In other words, this tool can be used to get values after enclave is built and signed using sgx_sign.

 ## Known Issues